What is a PCAP file?

 Packet Header Format

-Each captured packet in a PCAP file is prefixed by a 16 byte header with the following fields:
+Each captured packet in a PCAP file is prefixed by a 16 byte header, referred to as pcap_sf_pkthdr in the libpcap source code, which contains the following fields:

 - Timestamp Seconds (4 bytes)